vicharak-in/vicharak-docs/source/vaaman-linux/linux-configuration-guide/vicharak-config-tool.md

 This feature allows you to configure different connectivity options.

+- Configure network
-- Configure network: This option allows you to configure network using `nmtui`.
+  : This option allows you to configure network using `nmtui`.

 (advanced-options)=